 Yonkers is a relatively large city located in the state of New York.
 With a population of 200,807 people and 52 constituent neighborhoods, Yonkers is the eighth largest community in New York.

 Housing costs in Yonkers are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some cities, Yonkers isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Yonkers are a mix of both white- and blue-collar jobs.
+Yonkers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Yonkers is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Yonkers who work in office and administrative support (13.89%), sales jobs (11.31%), and management occupations (8.44%).
+There are especially a lot of people living in Yonkers who work in office and administrative support (13.81%), sales jobs (11.23%), and management occupations (8.74%).

 The most common language spoken in Yonkers is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Indic languages.